SW999/an-slider/README.md

 > - [ ] Add methods `next`, `prev`, `goTo`, `destroy`
 > - [x] Add accessibility support
 > - [x] Add `initialIndex` option
+> - [ ] Find a way to minify the size of the library dramatically